j3t/mvnio/README.md

 Note: ***Clients can bypass the repository and modify artifacts in S3 directly!***

 # Getting started
-This example shows how `mvnio` can be setup with [MinIO](https://min.io/) as storage provider.
-It requires `docker-compose` and `mvn` installed properly and, for sake of simplicity, the MinIO admin user will be used to connect to S3/MinIO, but any user with proper permissions is sufficient (see [Security](#security)).
+This example shows how `mvnio` can be set up with [MinIO](https://min.io/) as storage provider.
+It requires `docker-compose` and `mvn` installed properly and, for sake of simplicity, the MinIO admin user will be used to connect to S3/MinIO.
+For production environments you should use an extra user with strong credentials, and the minimum required permissions (see [Security](#security))!

 Let's get started:
 * run `docker-compose up` to start up `mvnio` and `MinIO` as well (ports: 8080 and 9000)